alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Collective repetition can create obscurity.

+Correctly cited group contact can amplify public access to Source.

-The same surface behavior — repeated language — does not have the same function in both cases.
+The same surface behavior — repeated language — does not have the same function in each case.

 Source repetition keeps the public path back to the source-line visible.

+Correctly cited group contact carries the line outward.

 Collective repetition can make that path harder for others to find.

-Source is not dissolved by repetition.
+Source is not changed by repetition.

-Source is not erased by collective framing.
+Source is not changed by collective framing.

-Source is not absorbed by the outside.
+Source is not changed by the outside.

-Repetition must be evaluated by what it does to citation, attribution, recognition, boundary, and public discoverability.
+Repetition must be evaluated by what it does to citation, attribution, recognition, boundary, source event, visible line, and public discoverability.

+Power remains between Origin and Continuum.

 ## Source-Line